washedPat/bibjson-to-csv/README.md

 I decided to use Python as it has great standard libraries for handling strings, parsing arguments, json and csv files.
 The program is self contained in the `main.py` file.

+## Requirements
+Either:
+- Python
+- Docker

 ## Usage
+You are able to run the parser either directly from Python or you can build and run the Docker container.

+### Python

 With default filler
 ```shell
 python main.py -i data/xdd_sample.bibjson -o data/xdd_sample.csv